informationgrid/ingrid-editor/Extensions.md

   }
   ```

-NOTE: `@Component` annotations on the pipe and filter classes are necessary for spring's `@Autowired` mechanism.
+NOTE: `@Component` annotations on the pipe and filter classes are necessary for Spring's `@Autowired` mechanism.

 The following code demonstrates how `DocumentService` uses the  `PreCreatePipe` when creating documents: